jasmine/jasmine-gem/README.markdown

 Customize `spec/javascripts/support/jasmine.yml` to enumerate the source files, stylesheets, and spec files you would like the Jasmine runner to include.
 You may use dir glob strings.

+In order to change the configuration location for the rake tasks, run:

+`rake jasmine:ci JASMINE_CONFIG_PATH=jasmine/config.yml`

 ## Note about the CI task and RSpec

 This gem requires RSpec for the `jasmine:ci` rake task to work.
 But this gem does not explicitly *depend* on any version of the RSpec gem.